onepf/AppDF/specification/appds_spec_1_0.md

 Required.
 Attributes: `language`, `default`.

-This section contains product in text form as well as pictures and videos.
+This section contains product description in text form as well as pictures and videos.
 There could be several `<description>` tags for different languages.
 One of the `<description>` tags should be default (`default=yes`).
 If some information is missed in the localized versions of the `<description>` tag it will be taken from the default language.

 <table>
   <tr>